Tremblay-en-France

 More than one-quarter of Charles de Gaulle Airport lies within the territory of the commune of Tremblay-en-France, in particular terminals 2A, 2B, 2C and 2D (the other terminals lie in the territory of other communes).
 It is the largest, by area, of the so-called petite couronne (inner ring) suburbs of Paris.
 The corporate head office of Air France and OEMServices lie within Tremblay.

 History

 Originally called Tremblay-lès-Gonesse (meaning "Tremblay near Gonesse"), the commune was officially renamed Tremblay-en-France (meaning "Tremblay in the pays de France", see Roissy-en-France for an explanation) on 20 August 1989.
+The Hôtel de Ville was completed in January 1981.

 Heraldry

 Transport

 The part of Paris-Charles de Gaulle Airport that lies within the territory of the commune of Tremblay-en-France is served by two stations on Paris RER line : Aéroport Charles de Gaulle 1 and Aéroport Charles de Gaulle 2 – TGV.
 This last station is an interchange station with TGV national rail lines.